Schepp/schepp.dev/posts/00003-ad-integration-in-2020.md

 And there are many ways in which they suck:

 * Ads are still sold to customers as fixed-sized canvases, **counteracting the idea of true responsiveness**.
-* Ads have a **huge negative impact on a site's performance**, be it render time, layout shifts, time to interactive, or general input lag.
+* Ads have a **huge negative impact on a site's performance**, be it render time, time to interactive, or general input lag.
+* Ads take a massive toll on user happiness due to all the layout shifts they create, which make people lose their focus and which break the back button experience.
 * So-called skyscraper or wallpaper ads have a tendency to make sure that they are always visible even if this means that they **cover essential site UI** like the header or menu.
 * And ads sometimes turn out to be trojan horses who's innards **try to steal sensible data** from you without you noticing.